RodrigoAB93/RodrigoAB93/README.md

 - 🔭 I’m currently working on some personal projects

-- 🌱 I’m currently learning web devlopment and data science
+- 🌱 I’m currently learning web devlopment, artificial inteligence and data science

 - 👯 I’m looking to collaborate on projects involving artificial intelligence and web devlopment